acrobotic/Ai_Demos_pcDuino/resources/README.md

 * PWM1/2 are hardware PWMs.
 They are set to 520Hz with 256 duty cycle level by default.
 * PWM1/3/4/5 are 5Hz with 10 duty cycle level by default.
 Thus, the actual duty level is value*10/256.
  * PWM1/3/4/5 are simulated by GPIO in software, so they cannot be set to a high frequency.
 If you use a high frequency PWM with software GPIO, the CPU usage will be in very high.
-* The six PWM pins are shared with GPIO, and PWM4/5 pins are also shared with SPI I/O. If you are using PWM, don’t call pinMode() or SPI function to specific I/O.
+* PWM1~PWM5 are shared with GPIO, and PWM4/5 pins are also shared with SPI I/O. If you are using PWM, don’t call pinMode() or SPI function to specific I/O.